Broadly in line with all schools in Kent, our admissions criteria are as follows, in priority order:

 When to apply

-- The deadline to apply online for Reception places for September 2019 is during January 2021.
+- The deadline to apply online for Reception places for September 2021 is 15 January 2021.
 More information is available at:

 - Details of how to apply for a place are also available from the school office.